Redeemer University is committed to helping students with disabilities reach their full academic potential.

 “Faculty and staff at Redeemer were always so helpful and approachable.
 They allowed me become more independent and confident during my four years on campus.”

-“As a visually impaired student at Redeemer, working with the disability services has been a great experience!
+“As a visually impaired student at Redeemer, working with accessible learning has been a great experience!
 The warm and friendly staff work together to accommodate my needs, while helping me to reach my full academic potential.
 They have helped make my first two years at university incredibly enjoyable!”

 How We Can Help